SilverJolteon/FreedomDX/README.md

 All-in-One patch that includes the following:
   - ### Event Quest Loader
     > Read event quests from an external file.
-By SilverJolteon
   - ### Input Drop Fix
     > Fixes issue where button inputs are ignored.
-By YuzucchiNyan
+Ported from cheat by YuzucchiNyan.
   - ### Hold to Gather
     > Allows you to simply press and hold the gather button when crouched.
 Configurable.
-By YuzucchiNyan
+Ported from cheat by YuzucchiNyan.
   - ### True Raw
     > Displays the non-bloated "true" raw attack value of weapons.
 Configurable.
-EUR version by YuzucchiNyan, ported to JPN and USA by SilverJolteon
+Ported from EUR cheat by YuzucchiNyan.
   - ### Early Kill Lao-Shan Lung
     > Disables the HP threshold that prevents killing Lao-Shan Lung before reaching the final area.
 Configurable.
-Ported by SilverJolteon from IncognitoMan's FUC
+Ported from IncognitoMan's FUC.
   - ### Field of View
     > Adjusts your field of vision.
 Configurable.
-Ported by SilverJolteon from IncognitoMan's FUC
+Ported from IncognitoMan's FUC.
   - ### Starting Vertical Camera Position
     > Sets the starting vertical camera position when you embark on a quest.
 Configurable.
-Ported by SilverJolteon from IncognitoMan's FUC
+Ported from IncognitoMan's FUC.
   - ### Minimap Scale
     > Sets the scale for the minimap.
 Configurable.
-Ported by SilverJolteon from IncognitoMan's FUC
+Ported from IncognitoMan's FUC.
   - ### Sword & Shield Debuff
     > Changes Sword & Shield sharpness and damage from 1.5 to 1.2 to match MH Dos.
 Configurable.
-By YuzucchiNyan
+Ported from cheat by YuzucchiNyan.
   - ### File Replacer
     > Enables the ability to load custom files from `ms0:/PSP/SAVEDATA/FDXDAT/NATIVEPSP/<GAMEID>/`.
 These files are in the name format of four numbers (IE: "4960").
 The original files can be extracted using [mhff](https://github.com/svanheulen/mhff/tree/master/psp).
 Configurable.
-By SilverJolteon
   - ### Visible Felyne Skills
     > Shows which skillsets each Felyne has.
 Configurable.
-By SilverJolteon
   - ### Gathering Hall Drink Buff
     > Pressing Circle while sitting in the Gathering Hall now provides a quick buff to HP and Stamina.
 The amount depends on how many chefs you have. `HP = +10 per active Chefs`, `Stamina = +25 for 1 to 4 Chefs or +50 for 5 Chefs`.
 It will not activate any Felyne Skills, and cannot be used alongside a meal, it is **either or**.
 Configurable.
-Ported by SilverJolteon from IncognitoMan's FUC
+Ported from IncognitoMan's FUC.
   - ### Integrated Dos Connection Bonuses
     > Integrates all of the bonuses normally received when connecting Monster Hunter Portable to Monster Hunter 2 Dos.
 Configurable.
-By SilverJolteon

       <details>
       <summary><b>Click to view more info</b></summary>